Ecampus/tes-xapi/attendance-recipe.markdown

 }
 ```

-The statement's timestamp always represents the start of the event and the Result Duration can optionally
+### Notes

-be used to record the length of the event.
-Activity Providers can issue multiple statements with the same timestamp
-and activity id to refer to the same event, updating the duration with each statement.
-In this case, the statement
-with the largest duration value is considered to represent the final duration.
-Activity Providers should not issue
+Activity Providers can issue **multiple statements** with the same timestamp and Activity Id to refer to the same event, updating the duration with each statement.
+Then the statement with the largest result.duration is considered to be the final duration and definitive statement about the event.

+The **statement with the longest result.duration is considered to be the definitive statement**.
+The result.response of that statement is also considered to be the *final* plain text summary of the event.
+Other statement's result.response properties are considered to be *drafts*.

-'attended' statements with the same Activity Id and different timestamps; to do so would be to record conflicting
-information about the start time of the event.
+Activity Providers should *not* issue 'attended' statements with the same Activity Id and *different* timestamps.
+The statements would combine to create conflicting data about the start time of the event.

-Consider using Detailed Attendance tracking if this approach to duration and start time tracking is not sufficient.
+**Consider using Detailed Attendance tracking if this approach to duration and start time tracking is insufficient.**

-The Result Response can optionally be used to record a plain text summary of the end of the event.
-In the event
-of multiple 'attended' statements about the event, any Result Response fields included in statements that do not
-have the longest duration are considered early drafts of the final summary which can in most cases be ignored.

 ## Detailed Attendance

 Detailed Attendance tracking is used to provide more detail.

-Here's a table of all the statements covered by Detailed Attendance tracking (see "Statements" below for
+Here's a table of all the statements covered by Detailed Attendance tracking (see "Statements" below for details):
-details):

 Actor                                     | Verb                                                             | Object                 | required
 ------------------------------------------|------------------------------------------------------------------|------------------------|--------------------